octobercms/docs/cms-pages.md

     url = "/blog/post/:post_id"

-This is how you can access the URL parameter from the page PHP section (see the [Dynamic pages](#dynamic-pages) section for more details):
+This is how you can access the URL parameter from the page's PHP section (see the [Dynamic pages](#dynamic-pages) section for more details):

     url = "/blog/post/:post_id"
     ==